 Like most plants, succulent plants tend to like an environment that has good quality sunlight and some fresh air.
 There are a number of misunderstandings about succulents.
 Sunlight is one of the areas of misunderstanding.
 Many people think "desert" when the subject of succulents comes up.
 In fact, succulent plants are most attractive if they are grown with a little protection from hot sun.
 Growing succulent plants in a few hours of morning sun during the hotter months of the year will allow the plants to achieve good color and form without being parched by the heat of the mid day sun.
 In a southern exposure where the sun is shining on the area all day, shade cloth, lattice, or even the partial shading provided by a tree will help break up the heat of the sun.
 As winter approaches, more sun exposure will help the plant maintain good form and color.
 Too much sun and the plant will appear parched and burnt out.
 Too little sun and the plant will lose color and stretch for more sunlight, losing the compact form that is more attractive.

 Up until recently there has been a lack of information on the cold tolerance of different succulent plants.
 If you do not have any information on the cold tolerance of a particular plant, I suggest assuming the plant will either freeze or be damaged when the temperature goes below 32 degrees F, or freezing.
-There are new materials today that are used to cover plants during a light freeze.
-These materials are available at most garden centers and they work well to gain you about 4 to 6 degrees of protection.
+There are simple materials, such as frost cloth, that can be used to cover plants during a light freeze.
+These materials work well to gain you about 4 to 6 degrees of protection.